Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/README.md

 ### aprp_library/

-It is the submodule used for the APRP method computations, directly linked to the github repository of **mzelinka**.
+It is the submodule used for the APRP method computations, directly linked to my fork of the github repository of **mzelinka**.